-Menstrual Cramps – Dysmenorrhea – Homeopathic Treatment
+Menstrual Cramps – Dysmenorrhea

 Cramps are a common complaint that women may experience and report during the period.
 Many women find their monthly menses a painful experience.
 The pain varies from woman to woman with varying intensity.
-While some experience Menstrual Crampsmild pain during the period, it is an excruciating experience for others.
+While some experience mild pain during the period, it is an excruciating experience for others.
 Many have given various reasons as the cause of menstrual cramps.

 Painful menstruation, also known as dysmenorrhea, only means difficult menstruation.
 Monthly menstruation is the shedding of the uterine lining; during this process, the uterus contracts.
 Women with Cramps experience painful contractions and feel pains in the lower abdomen, sometimes at the lower back and towards the thighs.